Ricardo's Theory Of Comparative Advantage

 Conclusion

 David Ricardo's theory of comparative advantage is a cornerstone of international economics, providing a compelling argument for free trade and specialization.
-By focusing on opportunity cost and relative efficiency, Ricardo demonstrated that countries can mutually benefit from trade, even when one country is more efficient at producing everything.
+Also, by focusing on opportunity cost and relative efficiency, Ricardo demonstrated that countries can mutually benefit from trade, even when one country is more efficient at producing everything.
 While the global economic landscape has evolved since Ricardo's time, with the rise of global value chains and technological advancements, the core principles of his theory remain relevant.